InfuseAI/primehub-site/docs/introduction.md

 **PrimeHub** is a *Kubernetes*-based platform designed for groups of data scientists.
 It aims at being a all-in-one enterprise machine learning platform to provide seamless MLOps experience.

 Adopting the group-centric design, scientists can share datasets, artifacts and collaborates easily within same groups/projects, which accelerates collaborative development for project groups, besides, scientists are capable of developing models, serving models and monitoring models performance with full governance and transparency.
 In terms of platform administration, PrimeHub provides administrators capability of access control management, resources management and quotas control for project groups accordingly, which facilitates the efficiency of resources utilization.
+Furthermore, with installed 3rd-party Apps, PrimeHub capabilities can be augmented on demand.

 ## Key Capabilities